Frank H. Netter MD School of Medicine at Quinnipiac University

 The Frank H. Netter M.D.
 School of Medicine at Quinnipiac University, also known colloquially as Quinnipiac Medical School, or simply "Netter," is a medical school located in North Haven, Connecticut.
 The medical school was established in 2010 with its first class starting in 2013.
+It awards the Doctor of Medicine (MD) degree.

 Establishment

 The Frank H. Netter M.D.
 School of Medicine was established in 2010 with a $100 million investment from the family of Frank H. Netter, the renowned surgeon and medical illustrator.
 It received preliminary accreditation from the Association of American Medical Colleges (AAMC), preliminary accreditation from the Liaison Committee on Medical Education (LCME), and full accreditation from the Connecticut State Board of Education in 2012.
 It welcomed its first class in 2013.
-The school of medicine received full accreditation from the LCME in February 2017.
+The School of Medicine received full accreditation from the LCME in February 2017.

 Netter is one of about a dozen new medical schools established in anticipation of increased demand for medical professionals following the passage of the Patient Protection and Affordable Care Act and the aging of the baby boomer generation.
 Upon opening, it had a strong message that highlighted its desire for graduates to pursue primary care.
 However, over the years, as students started to match into competitive residencies such as orthopedics, plastic surgery, ophthalmology, dermatology, general surgery, etc. at some of the top programs in the country, students are now encouraged to go into any field of medicine that they think will best suit them.
-In its most recent years, Quinnipiac set up a home residency program that is based out of St. Vincent's Medical Center (Bridgeport).
+In its most recent years, Quinnipiac received accreditation to launch several home residency programs based out of St. Vincent's Medical Center (Bridgeport).

-For the class of 2023, there were 7,701 applicants for 95 spots.
-For matriculants, the mean MCAT score was 512, the mean total GPA was 3.6, and the mean age was 25.
+For the Class of 2030, there were over 11,700 applicants for 95 spots.
+For matriculants, the mean MCAT score was 512, the mean total GPA was 3.8, and the mean age was 25.
 The estimated annual budget for a student is $73,141, which is comparable to other medical schools.